Frequently Asked Questions

 - Kein Katapult Wire stripper/Cutter #11063W

 These are some of the tools we use.
 If you have any tools you use to make a better bike please let us know and we will pass it on!
+Shop now

 The safe answer is yes, they are difficult to remove.
 First, it takes a special tool called a bottom bracket removal tool.
 The “Bike Hand Bottom Bracket Removal Tool”# YC-26BB is a good example of an expensive option to use for this purpose.
 Now that you have the tool, how do you use it?
 First, remove the crank arms using a crank arm extractor tool (Park Tools CCP-22), then you use the bottom bracket socket and turn towards the front wheel to loosen.
 Sometimes this requires a lot of force so be careful.
 One of the hacks we use to keep the large bottom bracket socket from slipping is stack some washers on the top of the socket, thread a long bolt into the axel spindle to hold the socket tight against the threads of the bottom bracket.
 Then, loosen the bottom bracket, remove bolt and finish removing the bottom bracket.
 Once the bottom bracket is removed be sure to clean the bottom bracket shell completely.
 You do not want to get any grease on the threads of the Bafang motor as that will reduce the effectiveness of the Locktite.